Client

 Designing for the Vision

 Since its opening in 1996, MYR has undergone a series of renovations and expansions.
 To keep pace with passenger volumes, the airport placed priority on implementing its 20-year master plan.
-To create additional space, we’re adding an expansion to the end of Concourse A to accommodate six new gates, with potential for a seventh gate.
-The expansion will also include new restroom facilities, concessions and holdroom areas, as well as back of house functions at the ramp level.
+To create additional space, we added an expansion to the end of Concourse A to accommodate six new gates, with potential for a seventh gate.
+The expansion also includes new restroom facilities, concessions and holdroom areas, as well as back of house functions at the ramp level.

-As part of this project, the existing terminal will receive several functional improvements, including updates to the wayfinding system and restrooms, and the addition of powered seating, countertop charging tables and a variety of lounge furniture in the holdrooms.
-Additional IT accommodations will be provided for future growth and flexibility.
+As part of this project, the existing terminal received several functional improvements, including updates to the wayfinding system and restrooms, and the addition of powered seating, countertop charging tables and a variety of lounge furniture in the holdrooms.
+Additional IT accommodations provide flexibility for future growth.

 Multiplying Amenities